 Private employers generally are permitted to make employment decisions based on an employee's political affiliation.
-However, government employers generally cannot discriminate against an employee because of his or her political affiliation.
+However, government employers generally cannot discriminate against most employees because of their political affiliation.
 This is because the government cannot make employment conditional on a person’s surrendering his or her First Amendment rights to political belief and expression.
 Political affiliation discrimination, also known as political patronage discrimination, includes firing, failing to hire, demoting, or failing to promote an employee because he or she:

 • Belongs to a particular political party;